splunk/observability-workshop/content/en/scenarios/5-understand-impact/1-build-application.md

 ```

 ## View your application in Splunk Observability Cloud

+Now that the setup is complete, let's confirm that it's sending data to Splunk Observability Cloud.

 Navigate to APM, then use the Environment dropdown to select your environment (i.e. tagging-workshop-name).

 If everything was deployed correctly, you should see creditprocessorservice and creditcheckservice displayed in the list of services: